noahsug/card-auto-battler/README.md

 Game TODO:

-1. Lifesteal has no stacks, you either have it or you don't, it's always 100%, lifesteal relic does NOT show up as a status effect
-2. Charms/Chains act like equipment and can be moved around any time via "view deck" screen, entering a shop adds a charm and then brings you into the view deck screen
+1. Charms/Chains act like equipment and can be moved around any time via "view deck" screen, entering a shop adds a charm and then brings you into the view deck screen
    1. "Select 2 Cards" -> "Manage Deck Screen", with "Fight" button in bottom right
    2. "Chain Cards" is the "Manage Deck Screen" but with "chain" mode active
    3. "Cards" overlay is "Manage Deck Screen" with no mode active
    4. Can click a card and select "Remove Chain/Charm"
    5. Removed Charms/Chain shown on left side, click to attach them to a card
-3. choice of which charm shop to enter and more charm shops:
+2. choice of which charm shop to enter and more charm shops:
    1. ✅ chain = play after other chained card
    2. ✅ remove = remove card
    3. ✅ feather = card on top + exhaust